HubSpot lead syncing for lead forms from Google Ads, LinkedIn Ads, and Facebook Ads

 In this way, data connections for the transfer of the lead forms can now be created for different advertising campaigns from LinkedIn Ads, Google Ads or Facebook Ads.
 If you have several campaigns or different registration objects for the leads, you would have to create different HubSpot lists accordingly, create a Zapier Zap for each list and add your own text there in the mail dispatch that informs the recipient or yourself about where the Lead came from, what campaign it came from and what it is signing up for.
 In addition, you can now connect users – based on campaigns – with Mailchimp to tailor-made mail chains on the respective topic.

-If you want to sync your lead forms from Google Ads, LinkedIn Ads, and Facebook Ads to HubSpot , you can use lead syncing.
-This is also a useful feature if you are not yet using HubSpot as your CRM.
-Free consultation:
+If you want to sync your lead forms from Google Ads, LinkedIn Ads, and Facebook Ads to HubSpot, you can use lead syncing.
+If you have any questions regarding this blog article, feel free to ask:

 Summary: HubSpot lead syncing